scipy/scipy/doc/source/tutorial/interpolate/smoothing_splines.rst

 :math:`d` components.

-Also note that the choice of parametrization cannot be automated, and different parametrizations can lead to very different curves for the same data, even for :ref:`interpolating curves<tutorial-interpolate_parametric>`.
+Also note that the choice of parametrization cannot be automated, and different parameterizations can lead to very different curves for the same data, even for :ref:`interpolating curves<tutorial-interpolate_parametric>`.

 Once a specific form of parametrization is chosen, the problem of constructing a